dataspecer/ds-wdoi/docs/design/backend/server-v2-adding-recommendations/server-v2-adding-recommendations.md

 The dataspecer will not get the probabilities only the sorted list.
 In the future, it could be adjusted to contain also the probabilities.
 Maybe include the properties for this type -> but what if they are missing from the subject of and subclass of?

-## Questions

-- How to include properties for this type constraints?
-  - It does not have to exists in the first place.